All Episodes

 He didn't know that he was authorized to go.

-Leave aside for a moment, folks, the fact that there was a connection between Al Qaeda and Iraq and a connection between Iraq trying to get yellow cake uranium.
+Leave aside for a moment, folks, the fact that there was a connection between Al-Qaeda and Iraq and a connection between Iraq trying to get Yellow Cake Uranium.

-Leave aside for the fact that it's legitimate, even necessary for the public to be informed about all this, and that Wilson got the job because of his wife, not because he had any special expertise.
+Leave aside for the fact that it's legitimate, even necessary, for the public to be informed about all this and that Wilson got the job because of his wife, not because he had any special expertise.

-The more important thing here is there's a pattern that the administration still does nothing about, and namely that is the CIA between 2000 and 2004 was an out-of-control politicized agency actively campaigning to defeat a sitting U.S. president in the 2004 elections.
+And namely, that is the CIA between 2000 and 2004 was an out-of-control politicized agency actively campaigning to defeat a sitting U.S. president in the 2004 elections.

 And the administration sat back and didn't fight back because Bush is loyal to the government.